Pleckgate High School CEIAG Policy 2021-22

 A career is a “course or progress through life, preparing for the next stage and advancing oneself”.
 Careers education, advice and guidance at Pleckgate is seen as “whole school” approaches and are key aspects of all pupils’ learning.
 It is our endeavour to support all pupils at all key stages through this challenge in order to help them to develop into well rounded individuals.

-All pupils in Years 8-11 are entitled:
+All pupils are entitled:

 - to find out about technical education qualifications and apprenticeship opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point;